noinc/SimpleStorefront/README.md

 * Allow administrators to buy ingredients using AJAX calls to the API layer.
 * Make sure to implement front-end checks for quantities (i.e. if you have no sugar in stock, you can't make lemonade!)
 * Add static product images (can be hard-coded image files)
+* Create an admin dashboard to show sales and revenue (minimally, in a textual format)

 #### Backend challenges
 * ???